symsoft/ecc-api-guide/parameters.md

 #### sid

-The Service Identifier is a string that uniquely identifies one of the Services possible to assign to Subscriptions created by the API user.
+The Service Identifier (or Service Name) is a string that uniquely identifies one of the Services possible to assign to Subscriptions created by the API User.

-Each API user has a user specific set of services.
+Each API User has a user specific set of Services.
 This set of Services is defined and set up during the [onboarding](onboarding.md) procedure.